North Hertfordshire District Hertfordshire England United Kingdom

 Barley

 Barley (Hordeum vulgare), a member of the grass family, is a major cereal grain grown in temperate climates globally.
 It was one of the first cultivated grains; it was domesticated in the Fertile Crescent around 9000 BC, giving it nonshattering spikelets and making it much easier to harvest.
 Its use then spread throughout Eurasia by 2000 BC.
-Barley prefers relatively low temperatures to grow, and well-drained soil.
-It is relatively tolerant of drought and soil salinity, but is less winter-hardy than wheat or rye.
+Barley prefers relatively low temperatures and well-drained soil to grow.
+It is relatively tolerant of drought and soil salinity but is less winter-hardy than wheat or rye.
 In 2022, barley was fourth among grains in quantity produced, 155 million tonnes, behind maize, wheat, and rice.
-Globally 70% of barley production is used as animal feed, while 30% is used as a source of fermentable material for beer, or further distilled into whisky, and as a component of various foods.
-It is used in soups and stews, and in barley bread of various cultures.
-Barley grains are commonly made into malt in a traditional and ancient method of preparation.
-In English folklore, John Barleycorn personifies the grain, and the alcoholic beverages made from it.
-English pub names such as The Barley Mow allude to barley's role in the production of beer.
+Globally, 70% of barley production is used as animal feed, while 30% is used as a source of fermentable material for beer, or further distilled into whisky, and as a component of various foods.
+It is used in soups and stews and in barley bread of various cultures.
+Barley grains are commonly made into malt using a traditional and ancient method of preparation.
+In English folklore, John Barleycorn personifies the grain and the alcoholic beverages made from it.
+English pub names such as The Barley Mow allude to its role in the production of beer.